A Guide to Addiction Treatment & Rehab

 Prior to accessing a residential rehab, individuals affected by an alcohol addiction or drug addiction are required to undergo a medically supported and supervised detox in a clinical or inpatient setting.
 Detoxing from a drug or alcohol dependence means reducing and quitting the intake of the substance until it is no longer actively present in the body.

-Once the detox is complete, individuals will enter into rehab programme.
-The programme differs from an inpatient service in a clinic.
-It is more of a home-like facility where you are meant to feel welcome.
-The average duration for patients at a residential rehab is 90 days after which they can move onto an outpatient programme..
+Once the detox is complete, individuals will enter into a rehab programme.
+The average duration for patients at a residential rehab is 30-60 days after which they can move onto an outpatient programme (aftercare programmes) or addiction support group.

 In a residential rehab, structured activities are presented from the morning through to the evening.
 Residents have the chance to participate in skill and confidence building activities from crafts to support services involving individual and group therapy.
 It is not a clinical environment but a relaxed atmosphere where you can learn essential tools to free yourself of an addiction.